-You'd be surpised how many people have never thought of it - that the name "Qaud" is a number Four.
+You'd be surprised to know how many people have never thought of it - that the name "Quad" is a number four.

 Without our Quads we would not be able to stand - we would buckle at the knees.
 Some people do, because the Quads have issues.